Can I Swim in High Alkalinity Pool? Safety & Solutions

 2. Turn off circulation: Stop your pump to prevent the acid from dispersing too quickly.

-3. Add acid carefully: Pour the acid slowly into the deepest part of your pool, never into the skimmer.
-Wear safety goggles and avoid breathing fumes.
+4. Add acid carefully: Pour the pre-diluted acid slowly into the deepest part of your pool, never into the skimmer.
+Wear safety goggles, gloves, and avoid breathing fumes.

-4. Wait 6 hours: Allow the acid to work without circulation, then turn the pump back on.
+5. Wait 1-2 hours: Allow the acid to concentrate in the deep end briefly, then turn the pump back on.
+Longer waits risk acid damage to surfaces.

 Monitoring and Prevention

-Test your pool water twice weekly using a reliable test kit like the Taylor K-2006 or similar FAS-DPD kit.
-Digital test strips aren't accurate enough for precise alkalinity management.
+Test your pool water twice weekly using a reliable test kit like the Taylor K-2006.
+While test strips work for routine checks, liquid reagent test kits like the Taylor K-2006 provide more precise readings for alkalinity adjustments.

 High alkalinity often results from: